 The Australian Commission on Safety and Quality in Health Care (the Commission) was created by Health Ministers in 2006, and funded by all governments on a cost sharing basis, to lead and coordinate health care safety and quality improvements in Australia.

 Australian Institute of Health Innovation [Aus.]

 We are leading researchers investigating many aspects of health care.
-The Institute comprises the Centres of Clinical Governance Research (CCGR), Health Informatics (CHI)and Health Systems and Safety Research (CHSSR).
 We are a major national resource for many people whose work is intrinsic to strengthening health systems, organisations and services.